-A New Kind of Science (NKS) probably tops the list of computer science monoliths accessible to everyone.
+Wolfram’s A New Kind of Science (NKS) probably tops the list of computer science monoliths accessible to everyone.
 Unfortunately, this work doesn’t help itself with the grandiose appellation (although it did improve sales), and in many academic circles, the work was disparaged or shunned.
-However, Stephen Wolfram is one of the most brilliant people I have ever worked with.
-If you can look past the seeming hubris of the cover page, his book does contain some fascinating (if not entirely new) ideas which I’ll try to explain here in the fewest strokes possible.
+However, Stephen is one of the most brilliant people I have ever worked with.
+If you can look past the seeming hubris of the cover page, the book does contain some very interesting (if not paradigm shifting) ideas which I will try to explain in the fewest strokes possible.

 Every year since 2003, Stephen Wolfram and his group of instructors from Wolfram Research organize a summer school, and in 2010 and 2011, I participated as a student and instructor, respectively.
 Since 2003, more than 250 people have participated, some of whom continued developing their 3-week research projects as their Master’s or Ph.D. theses or publications.